Rashidat1/Attendance-Analytics-Starter/README.md

 Through grouped aggregation, attendance records are summarized into clear measures indicators for student engagement.

+The project addresses the challenge of monitoring and predicting student engagement in virtual classrooms.
+While attendance logs capture raw participation data, they don’t provide actionable insights.
+Educators need automated tools to flag low-engagement students and anticipate disengagement trends to intervene early.

 About the Dataset

 The dataset used for training and evaluation is stored in the file df_clean.csv.